Skip to content

 How to set up your grill for indirect grilling

-When the coals glow red, dump or rake them in two piles at opposite sides of the grill.
+When the coals glow red, dump or rake them into two piles at opposite sides of the grill.
 (Some grills come with special side baskets for this purpose.)
 Place a foil drip pan in the centre of the grill, between the mounds of embers.

 Place the grate on the grill and cook the chicken in the centre of the grate over the drip pan.
 If using wood chips for smoking, toss 1/2 cup soaked wood chips on each pile of coals to generate smoke.

 Keep the grill covered, adjusting the top and bottom vents to obtain the desired temperature (usually medium, 230F/105C).
+Proper airflow management can help you feel confident in maintaining consistent heat, making your grilling experience more reliable and satisfying.

 Back to top